aws-samples/hyperledger-on-kubernetes/eks/README.md

 This repo contains the scripts you'll use to setup your Fabric peer.

 ### Step 5: Configure the EFS server URL
-On the EC2 instance created in Step 2 above, in the newly cloned hyperledger-on-kubernetes directory, update the following scripts so that the EFSSERVER variable contains the full URL of the EFS server created in Step 1:
+SSH into the EC2 bastion instance created in Step 1, in the newly cloned hyperledger-on-kubernetes directory, update the following scripts so that the EFSSERVER variable contains the full URL of the EFS server created in Step 1:

 * fabric-main/gen-fabric.sh